Friday, June 15, 2012

 Like Riesling, Sake can range from sweet to bone-dry, and a sweet Sake can pair very well with spicy dishes, such as Thai or Indian curry.
 A fine Burgundy may have an earthy or mushroom component, and the Kimoto or Yamahai Sakes can have a similar profile, so they will pair well with foods appropriate for such wines.
 Try an earthy Kimoto with duck or lamb.
 Rather than pair Champagne with caviar, you could try a Sparkling Sake instead.
 Note that most sparkling Sake tends to be on the sweeter side, though there are dry varieties as well.
 For a dessert pairing, try a sweet Nigori, a cloudy Sake, or even a rich Koshu, an aged Sake.

-There are twenty different amino acids in Sake, a greater variety than found in any other alcohol.
+There are over twenty different amino acids in Sake, a greater variety than found in any other alcohol.
 As an example, Sake contains seven times more amino acids than red wine.
 During fermentation, more than half the protein in the rice gets broken down and converted into nitrogen compounds, nearly half which are amino acids.
 The protein in rice is generally located in the outer layers, which often get polished away, at least in part.
 That means that a higher quality Sake, like a Daiginjo, with a higher rice polishing rate, will have less protein available for conversion and subsequently a lower level of amino acids.

 A lengthier fermentation process also tends to produce more amino acids.
 As Sake is generally fermented longer than that of most wines, it also tends to produce more amino acids.
 In addition, the more traditional brewing processes, Kimoto and Yamahai, which can take twice as long to ferment, generally have the most amino acids of any Sake.